shrimpgo/terraform-ctfd-digitalocean-gitlab/README.md

 # Instructions

-All the code was commented out explaining what every single line means.
+All the code was commented out explaining what every single line mean.